 2013 - The euro started the year at $1.3195.
 It strengthened to $1.396 by February 1 in response to signs that the eurozone debt crisis was being addressed.
 Its strength could have hurt exports and the struggling EU economy.
 It fell a little in March, to $1.2990, though it recovered by November to $1.35.
 As the eurozone economy strengthened, so did the euro itself.

 2015 - On January 22, 2015, the euro fell to $1.12.
 This was because the ECB announced that it would purchase 60 billion euros in euro-denominated bonds each month starting in March.
 Quantitative easing boosted the EU's economy, which was struggling with recession.
 On March 12, 2015, the ECB started buying the bonds.
-The euro fell to $1.0524 (a 12-year low) March 13.
+The euro fell to a 12-year low of $1.0524 on March 13.
 Throughout the summer of 2015, the euro rose to $1.10 as it appeared the economy was strengthening.

 On November 10, the ECB announced that it would lower interest rates.
 It also said that Greek banks must raise $16 billion to cover bad debt.
 This put downward pressure on the euro as investors feared a revival of the Greek debt crisis.
 At the same time the U.S. central bank, the Federal Reserve, raised the fed funds rate in December 2015.
-It drove the euro down to $1.07.
-For more on how this works, see Why Is the Dollar So Strong Right Now?
+It drove the euro down t$1.07.
+The dollargrew strong when the Federal Reserve raised interest rates, reducing the money supply.

 On November 13, 2015, terrorists attacked Paris.
 The euro fell further to $1.056 by November 30.
 The attacks prompted a flight to safety toward the dollar, thereby weakening the euro.
 It strengthened to $1.0986 after the ECB announced that it would continue its quantitative easing program through to March 2016.
 The euro ended the year a little lower at $1.0903.